axelarnetwork/axelar-core/docs/cli/axelard_gentx.md

       --commission-max-rate string          The maximum commission rate percentage --commission-rate string              The initial commission rate percentage --details string                      The validator's (optional) details
-      --dry-run                             ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it
+      --dry-run                             ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it (when enabled, the local Keybase is not accessible)
       --fee-account string                  Fee account pays fees for the transaction instead of deducting from the signer --fees string                         Fees to pay along with transaction; eg: 10uatom --from string                         Name or address of private key with which to sign